Respite care gives caregivers longer breaks

 What is respite care?

 Respite care is when family caregivers get a break from caring for an older adult.
-It can take place in the home or at an assisted living or skilled nursing facility, usually for less than a month.
+It can take place in the home or at an assisted living community, typically for less than a month.

-Here, we’ll focus on respite care services outside the home.
+Here, we focus on respite care services outside the home.

-There are many situations where respite care can provide much-needed help to caregivers.
-For example:
+There are many situations where respite care can provide much-needed help.

 - You’re getting completely burned out and desperately need a break from caregiving.